ublue-os/website/docs/images/bluefin/admin.md

 ## Day to Day Operation

+Bluefin is designed to be installed for the life of the hardware without reinstallation.
+Unlike traditional operating systems the image is always pristine and "clean", making upgrades less problematic.
+Updates are automatic and silent by default.

 ### Overwriting System Defaults

 Most Bluefin system defaults are shipped on the base image along with Fedora configuration in `/usr/etc`.
 Most of these can be overriden by placing a file in `/etc`.